Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Enhanced Auslander-Reiten duality for singularity categories

-Next we shall show that, without any assumptions on the singular locus of $\L$, the singularity category $\sCM\L\simeq\D_\sg(\L)$ enjoys a certain version of $(d-1)$-Calabi-Yau property.
-It follows that in $\D_\sg(\L)$ a $\Hom$-space and its dual are related by a spectral sequence (see e.g. \cite[III.7]{GM}), which can be viewed as the Auslander-Reiten duality for arbitrary singular locus. \begin{Cor}[{\cite[proof of 3.10]{Yo90}}] Let $M, N\in\CM\L$.
+Next we will show that, without any assumptions on the singular locus of $\L$, the singularity category $\sCM\L\simeq\sg\La$ enjoys a certain version of $(d-1)$-Calabi-Yau property.
+It follows that in $\sg\La$ a $\Hom$-space and its dual are related by a spectral sequence, which can be viewed as the Auslander-Reiten duality for arbitrary singular locus. \begin{Cor}[{\cite[proof of 3.10]{Yo90}}] Let $M, N\in\CM\L$.
 There exists a spectral sequence